 Dr. Meghna Malik: Team Leader, Metabolix Oilseeds, Saskatoon, Canada

 Dr. Meghna Malik is the Team Leader at Metabolix Oilseeds, a subsidiary of Yield10 Bioscience, located in Saskatoon, Canada.

-For the past nine years, Dr. Malik has lead the company’s research projects on engineering of value-added traits and yield enhancement in oilseed crops.
+For the past nine years, Dr. Malik has led the company’s research projects on the engineering of value-added traits and yield enhancement in oilseed crops.
 She has 20 years of experience in Crucifer genomics, transgenic line development, and oilseed breeding.
 Dr. Malik received her PhD. in Botany from the University of Delhi, India, and postdoctoral training in Brassica genomics at the National Research Council in Saskatoon.

 Li Tian: Associate Professor in the Department of Plant Sciences, University of California, Davis

 This webinar is free is freely available thanks to the support of the American Society of Plant Biologists